-It is clear that sometimes labels are contextual and subjective.
-Sometimes they are nothing more than insults and slurs.
-Sometimes they can serve as confidence boosters.
+It’s clear that sometimes labels are contextual and subjective.
+Sometimes they’re nothing more than insults.
+Sometimes they can be confidence boosters.
 They can prompt feelings of hurt or inspiration, shame or motivation.

 But what about diagnostic labels?
 Do they work the same way?
 What happens when we contrast historical diagnostic labels with current diagnostic labels?